samicpp/web-java/README.md

 ## Polyglot
 This server supports executing JavaScript and Python code.
-note: you cannot freely pass Java classes around as that may trigger a multi threaded access exception
+note: you cannot freely pass some values around as that may trigger a thread access violation

 ## TODO
 - [x] serve files